 Finance · Technology · Leadership

-I solve complex problems—sometimes with financial engineering, sometimes with software, usually with both.
+I solve complex problems—sometimes with financial engineering, sometimes with software, often with both.

 My background is in structured finance and real estate debt.
 I spent a decade advising institutional investors on interest rate risk, then managed a $2.5B portfolio through a challenging market cycle.
 Along the way, I started competing in AI hackathons, learned to build software, and discovered that the same frameworks I use for financial risk translate surprisingly well to product design and technical systems.